httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 This RFC deprecates the negotiation of Content-MD5 as it has been obsoleted by [RFC7231]

-# Broken Cryptographic Algorithms

-The MD5 algorithm MUST NOT be used as it has been found vulnerable to collision attacks [CMU-836068].

-The SHA algorithm is NOT RECOMMENDED as it has been found vulnerable to collision attacks [IACR-2019-459].

 # Relationship to Subresource Integrity (SRI)